jh508/jh508/README.md

 ## 🌐 Mastering the Art of the Web 🕸️

 The web is my canvas, and I paint with the vibrant palette of HTML, CSS, and JavaScript.
-I've traversed the realms of React, Angular, and Vue, crafting immersive user experiences that dance across screens of all sizes.
-With my command over APIs, RESTful architectures, and GraphQL, I forge connections that unite disparate systems and bring harmony to the digital ecosystem.
+I've traversed front-end and back-end web development, crafting immersive user experiences across screens of all sizes.
+With my command over APIs, and RESTful architectures I forge connections that unite disparate systems and bring harmony to the digital ecosystem.

 ## 🛠️ Building with the Tools of Tomorrow 🚀